The Fleet Council

 - Proposals shall be laid before the Fleet Council only by the members of the Council.

-- If a proposal is considered major and has been submitted to the Fleet Council for a vote, it shall be submitted for comment to the Sim Managers of the Fleet unless it is deemed not to concern them.
-Any comments made by the Sim Managers of the Fleet must be considered by the Council.
+- If a proposal is considered major and has been submitted to the Fleet Council for a vote, it shall be submitted for comment to the Game Managers of the Fleet unless it is deemed not to concern them.
+Any comments made by the Game Managers of the Fleet must be considered by the Council.

 - The Joint Fleet Executive has the power to require a potential proposal to be referred to a committee of the Fleet Council to determine whether the consent of the Fleet Council is required.
 A referral to committee does not impact on the ultimate right of a Council Member to table a proposal.